MrFriendCS/H-CS/docs/H-CS-SDD.md

 file = open("newPeople.csv", "w")
 ```

-Loop for each element in the arrays.
+Loop for each element in the arrays to be written to the file.

 ``` python
 for index in range(len(names)):